sreerajchintham/my-portfolio-netlify/content/pages/projects/project-two.md

     soundwave icon with smooth, flowing .webp
   altText: Project image
 ---
-Here's a well-written, detailed description of **Sonus Flow** for your portfolio:

 # **Sonus Flow – Transforming Text into Seamless Audio Narration**

 ## **Overview**